immcantation/dowser/docs/topics/formatClones.md

 -------------------

 data
 :   data.frame containing the AIRR or Change-O data for a clone.
-See Details for the list of required columns and their default values.
+See [makeAirrClone](makeAirrClone.md) for required columns and their defaults

+seq
+:   sequence alignment column name.

 clone
 :   name of the column containing the identifier for the clone.
 All